Child abuse: Psychological

 On the other hand, there are some children who are raised in child abuse, but who manage to do unexpectedly well later in life regarding the preconditions.
 Such children have been termed resilient children, as inspired from the way that dandelions seem to prosper irrespective of soil, sun, drought, or rain.
-Such children (or currently grown-ups) are of high interest in finding factors that mitigate the effects of child abuse.
+Such children (or currently grown-ups) are of great interest to identify factors that mitigate the effects of child abuse.